RockyLogic/Discord-Screenshot-Bot/README.md

 Discord bot which screenshots any website using chromium headless drivers.

 ## 📣 Read First!
-Bot is activated through the command "!Screenshot *link*", afterwards the bot will send a screenshot of the webpage through the same channel which you sent the command, it will also tag the discord account which requested the screenshot.
+Bot is activated through the command "!screenshot *link*", afterwards the bot will send a screenshot of the webpage through the same channel which you sent the command, it will also tag the discord account which requested the screenshot.